abuiles/ember-101/hands-on.md

 And **<form {{action "save" on="submit"}}>** will call the action **save** when the **onsubmit** event is fired; that is, when we click **Save**.

-T> We could have written the save action as part of the submit button, but for demonstration purposes we put it in the form's **on="submit"** event.
+T> We could have written the save action as part of the submit button, T> but for demonstration purposes we put it in the form's **on="submit"** T> event.

 If we go to the browser **http://localhost:4200/friends/new**, open the console, and click **Save** and **Cancel**, we'll see two errors.
 The first says